 Secret 4: Make sure your photos last inside the time capsule & afterwards

 Handle photos and other objects with clean, dry, lotion-free hands.
 Use gloves if necessary.
 Fingerprints, dirt, and oils on photos make them deteriorate in storage.

 Today’s scrap-booking makers have demanded suppliers use the terms “acid free” and “archival.”
 But sometimes, manufacturers just put the wording on there and don’t guaranteed their products.
 If the product literature says the enclosure is archival, ask the supplier what he means by that.
 Does it pass the PAT Test?
 The PAT is a test for unstable photographic activity that can happen over a period of time in storage.
 The photo enclosures should pass that test.
 Ours do!
-For instance, our tissue passes the PAT test, our envelopes do, our photo sleeves do.
+For instance, all of our tissue passes the PAT test, our envelopes do, and our photo sleeves do, too.
 We use suppliers that guarantee that.
 So do we.

 Secret 5: Being kind to textiles & framed artwork

 Space inside of a time capsule is limited.
 You may have textiles (Tee Shirts, Flags, Uniforms) to place inside.
 Don’t cram them in.
 Use buffered pH tissue to separate the most textile items.
 Pad any folds with tissue, too.

 When you pack the time capsule, place heavy and less delicate items on the bottom.
 Store framed paintings and framed works of art on paper vertically (up and down).
 Protect the edges with padding, and if you have more than one such article, use archival cardboard or foam between them.
 Our larger kits include archival foam that is safe to use around artifacts.